 - SCORM 1.2: The raw score submitted to LMS is always a normalized value between 0 and 100.

 - SCORM 2004: The raw score submitted to LMS is a normalized value between 0 and 100 only if you choose the first condition (percent of correct answers).
 Otherwise, it is an absolute value.

 3. Package Information

 To track training courses using an LMS, you have to select a specification and set up the package information.
-In the Export To HTML5 dialog, switch to the Reporting tab and select a specification from the LMS combo box.
-ActivePresenter supports SCORM 1.2, SCORM 2004, and xAPI.
+Simply open the Export To SCORM or Export To Experience API dialog and switch to the eLearning tab.

 Depending on the LMS used, the package information options vary.
 ActivePresenter automatically generates almost all information based on the name of your project.
 However, it’s possible to change this information at any time.